JoshuaRady/FOSS_EcoForce5_DMP/README.md

 Tabular data should be stored in Tidy data format: columns as data attributes and rows as data records, data are sortable, no blank cells (use 0 or NA as appropriate), attributes about data are stored as variables in text columns (not through color coding, etc).
 ALWAYS store a version of your data as a .csv file (never just .xlsx, even if you use Excel or similar to enter data).

 Data types we use in the Lab include:

-Tablar (csv, txt)
+- Tablar (csv, txt)
-GeoTIFFs
+- GeoTIFFs
-HDF5
+- HDF5
-netCDF
+- netCDF
-LAS/LAZ
+- LAS/LAZ
-Shapefiles
+- Shapefiles
-jpegs
+- jpegs
-Portable Document Format (PDF)
+- TIFFS
-Others???
+- Portable Document Format (PDF)

 Members of the Lab have various expertise in these data types.
 Always ask around if you need help with a new data type!